 8.4.
 Another important note

-At NFTS, it is important to invest in works created by artists who have a long -term vision of what they want to do with their art to create added value.
+With NFTs, it is crucial to invest in works created by artists who have a long-term vision of what they want to do and achieve with their art in order to create value.

-For investors who want to become creative in art-NFTS investments, experts encourage them to deal with new technologies who specifically support the Creator Economy .
-For example, you should deal with shares that enable, drive and fuel this transformation and market.
+Experts encourage investors looking to get creative with art NFTs to explore emerging technologies that specifically support the creator economy .
+For example, they should look at stocks that enable, drive, and fuel this transformation and this market.

 9. Alternative opportunities for direct art purchase